artemptushkin/Sudek/articles/Initialization-in-streams-and-collections.md

-We have to validate fields in the object according to some logic.
+Let's consider, we have to validate fields in the object according to some logic.
 I provide an example of this class.

 ```java
 @Data